Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentXlsxGetImages**
 > GetXlsxImagesResponse editDocumentXlsxGetImages(input)

-Get images from a XLSX worksheet
+Get images from a Excel XLSX spreadsheet, worksheet

 Returns the images defined in the Excel Spreadsheet worksheet